hbctraining/DGE_workshop/lessons/01_DGE_setup_and_overview.md

 ### Modeling count data

-Count data (discrete) is often modeled using the **binomial distribution**, which can give you the **probability of getting a number of heads upon tossing a coin a number of times**.
+Count data is often modeled using the **binomial distribution**, which can give you the **probability of getting a number of heads upon tossing a coin a number of times**.
 However, not all count data can be fit with the binomial distribution.
+The binomial is based on discrete events and used in situations when you have a certain number of cases.

-With some events, like the lottery, when **the number of cases is very large (people who buy tickets), but the probability of an event is very small (probability of winning)**, the **Poisson distribution** is used to model these types of count data.
+When **the number of cases is very large (i.e. people who buy lottery tickets), but the probability of an event is very small (probability of winning)**, the **Poisson distribution** is used to model these types of count data.
+The Poisson is similar to the binomial, but is based on continuous events.
 [Details provided by Rafael Irizarry in the EdX class.](https://youtu.be/fxtB8c3u6l8)

 **With RNA-Seq data, a very large number of RNAs are represented and the probability of pulling out a particular transcript is very small**.
+Thus, it would be an appropriate situation to use the Poisson distribution.
+However, a unique property of this distribution is that the mean == variance.
+Realistically, with RNA-Seq data there is always some biological variation present across the replicates (within a sample class).
+Genes with larger average expression levels will tend to have larger observed variances across replicates.

-Hence, if the proportions of mRNA stayed exactly constant between the biological replicates for each sample class, we could expect Poisson distribution (where mean == variance).
-[A nice description of this concept is presented by Rafael Irizarry in the EdX class.](https://youtu.be/HK7WKsL3c2w)
+If the proportions of mRNA stayed exactly constant between the biological replicates for each sample class, we could expect Poisson distribution (where mean == variance).
+[A nice description of this concept is presented by Rafael Irizarry in the EdX class.](https://youtu.be/HK7WKsL3c2w).
+But this doesn't happen in practice, and so the Poisson distribution is only  considered appropriate for a single biological sample.

-Realistically, for RNA-Seq data biological variation across the replicates (within a sample class) is expected, and genes with larger average expression levels tend to have larger observed variances across replicates.
 The model that fits best, given this type of variability between replicates, is the Negative Binomial (NB) model.
 Essentially, **the NB model is a good approximation for data where the mean < variance**, as is the case with RNA-Seq count data.

 <img src="../img/deseq_nb.png" width="400">